rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Tidy up code by sourcing functions once and passing variables into them

 -   Find and show number of results discarded.
 Update CI coverage calculations.

 -   Extend model analysis to popan models.